 Q) The business started off as a partnership, with you both having design as a core skillset.
 Outside of design – do you have set roles / responsibilities in the businesses now?
 How does that work?

 Yes, we actually made a very conscious decision to have different skill sets that would allow us to diversify and take on a variety of types of work.
-Although the business has grown (at our last count we are 6), the principles of this diversifying skill sets still applies.
-I think this approach to having a minimal crossover, allows for a richer and more varied output — by not working on same parts of projects we can spread our net wider, and also specialise in each of our skills.
+Although the business has grown (at our last count we are 6), the principles of this diversifying skill set still apply.
+I think this approach to having a minimal crossover, allows for a richer and more varied output — by not working on some parts of projects we can spread our net wider, and also specialise in each of our skills.